 Vietnam Central Highlands holidays

-With a mountainous topography, the average high altitude means that the climate is much cooler than on the coast, making it perfect trekking territory, through stunning valleys, across farmland and up mountain peaks, stopping overnight in small villages to eat and drink with the locals.
+The mountains and a high altitude mean that the climate is much cooler than on the coast, making it perfect trekking territory, through stunning valleys, across farmland and up mountain peaks, stopping overnight in small villages to eat and drink with the locals.

 Top itineraries in Vietnam's Central Highlands